pingcap/tidiff/README.md

 # tidiff

-## Overview

 tidiff is a diff tool that sends the same SQL statement to TiDB and MySQL for processing, then compares the results and highlights the differences.
 You can use it in the following scenarios:

 - Checking whether a SQL statement in TiDB is compatible with MySQL

 - Generating the same extra workload for both MySQL and TiDB when it comes to the case that a large amount of data (e.g. 1 million rows of data) is needed to reproduce the BUG.

 ## Sample usages

 The examples assume that you have already started the local MySQL and TiDB servers.
 The servers can be logged in with root username and an empty password.

 ```
 ~ tidiff -h
 NAME:
 tidiff - Execute SQL in TiDB and MySQL and returns the results